-Taking nutritional Bakuchi supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Bakuchi supplements if on Cytarabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Bakuchi can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Bakuchi when at genetic risk of cancer due to mutation of gene TERT.
+Taking Bakuchi extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Oyster Mushroom nutritional supplements.
+But Bakuchi supplements or Bakuchi extracts offer less benefit if on Radiation treatment for Primary Pleomorphic xanthoastrocytoma compared to Ginger.
+Similarly, taking nutritional supplements Bakuchi may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Espinheira Santa.
+But avoid nutritional supplements Bakuchi when at genetic risk of cancer due to mutation of gene FGFR2.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Bakuchi.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Pleomorphic xanthoastrocytoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Bakuchi.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Bakuchi?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene MAX?
-Are the implications of taking Bakuchi supplement in Myeloproliferative Neoplasms the same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Cytarabine or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Bakuchi extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene FGFR2?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Pleomorphic xanthoastrocytoma?
+Is it one and the same if you are on treatment with Radiation or Cisplatin?

 Bakuchi (Psoralea corylifolia) is a plant with medicinal properties, native to India and Sri Lanka.
 It has been widely used in traditional Indian and Chinese medicine.
 Following are some of the purported uses/potential health benefits of Bakuchi: